nasif07/nasif07/README.md

 </a>

 ## About Me:
 <p>Hello, I'm Nasif, a dynamic and skilled web developer specializing in the MERN stack.
-With  skilled in MongoDB, Express.js, React.js, and Node.js, I've successfully crafted responsive and feature-rich websites that blend functionality with a seamless user experience</p>
+Skilled in React.js, next.js, redux, Express.js, Node.js, and MongoDB.
+I've successfully crafted responsive and feature-rich websites that blend functionality with a seamless user experience</p>

 ## :chart_with_upwards_trend: Current Stats